duyilemi/aave-smartcontract/README.md

 # aave-smartcontract

-A smart-contract designed to interact with a decentralized lending protocol-AAVE
+A smart-contract designed to interact with a decentralized lending protocol-AAVE.

 # Overview